Reconnecting With Old Friends: Tips For Renewing A Bond

 Take the time to get to know each other as you are now and determine whether you’re still compatible for friendship.
 In some cases, you may enjoy catching up on the past but discover that you don’t have enough in common or that your current values are too far separated to justify trying to rebuild the friendship.

-Consider why you want to reconnect
+Consider why you want to reunite with this person

 Before reaching out, consider why you want to reestablish your connection to a former friend.
 Think about how the relationship worked the first time, why it ended, and why you want to reconnect now.
 If friendship with this person would bring more positivity to your life, it may be worth reconnecting.
 However, consider leaving it alone if the friendship would drag you down.
 If you are only reconnecting because you are lonely but know the friendship is unhealthy, it may be beneficial to avoid talking to this friend and try making new friends through group meetups in your city, a club, or local events.

-Make future plans together
+Make future plans together to strengthen the friendship

 While talking about the past can be fun, it may be difficult to form a new friendship with this person without thinking about the future.
 Studies show that social connections become increasingly crucial for older adults as they lose access to other support systems.
 Whether you go to coffee together, talk over the phone or FaceTime, or do an activity together, spending quality time with one another may reignite the friendship.